monikma/monikma.github.io/_posts/2016-05-28-java-8-oca-1z0-808-exam-checklist.md

 - `long x=(y=3)` is valid expression and it sets both `x` and `y` to `3`
 - if you get a question about number of code blocks, know that whether a block is nested inside another or not one doesn't matter - total number of `{}` pairs counts
 - `finalize()` is called only once, on the first attempt to garbage collect the object (I actually just managed to almost freeze my computer by throwing a `RuntimeException` in the `finalize()` method.. not what I expected..)

-#### Checklist on **every** question

-- are there typos
-- do the braces match, and are the semicolons in the right places
-- are imports missing (if line numbers start from 1)
-- are the method signatures really correct (e.g. constructor should not have return type)
-- are the letters `l` or `f` missing at the end of number `long` or `double` literals
-- are we not trying to call non-`static` method from a `static` method
-- don't try to compute tricky variable reassignments in memory, that's a trap - take the paper